 - There is currently no specific UK requirement for the minimum level of sensitivity for the performance of HEV RNA screening.
-An HEV RNA international standard is available from the Paul Ehrlich Institute (PEI) (6329/10 or equivalent). - The assay must include a specific internal control for each sample tested. - No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and any additional quality control samples have satisfied the criteria laid down. - "If an additional quality control is run on each series of tests, it should be a CE or UKCA marked quality control where available and suitable for the purposes of monitoring the performance of in-vitro assays and manufactured by a different manufacturer to that of the assay."
+An HEV RNA international standard is available from the Paul Ehrlich Institute (PEI) (6329/10 or equivalent). - The assay must include a specific internal control for each sample tested. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and any additional quality control samples have satisfied the criteria laid down.

-9.3.15: West Nile Virus RNA
+9.3.15: West Nile virus RNA

-The exclusion criteria for donors from a WNV risk area is given in the JPAC Donor Selection Guidelines.3 These guidelines specify some situations where donations may only be released if a test for WNV RNA is negative.
+The exclusion criteria for donors from a WNV risk area is given in the JPAC Donor Selection Guidelines.
+These guidelines specify some situations where donations may only be released if a test for WNV RNA is negative.
 WNV RNA screening can be performed on donations provided by donors within the exclusion period and the donations released if WNV RNA negative.

 - There is currently no specific UK requirement for the minimum level of sensitivity for the performance of WNV NAT.
-A WNV international standard is available from NIBSC (18/206 or equivalent). - The assay must include a specific internal control for each sample tested. - No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and any additional quality control samples have satisfied the criteria laid down. - "If an additional quality control is run on each series of tests, it should be a CE or UKCA marked quality control where available and suitable for the purposes of monitoring the performance of in-vitro assays and manufactured by a different manufacturer to that of the assay."
+A WNV international standard is available from NIBSC (18/206 or equivalent). - The assay must include a specific internal control for each sample tested. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and any additional quality control samples have satisfied the criteria laid down.